Join DAAR for our 17th Annual Economic Summit!

-Economic experts will highlight the 2021 housing market and economic trends in Northern Virginia and beyond.
-Join other real estate professionals, attorneys, professors, affiliate partners, and county officials.
+Economic experts will highlight the 2023 housing market and economic trends in Northern Virginia and beyond.
+Join other real estate professionals, attorneys, affiliate partners, and county officials.

 Dr. Lisa Sturtevant

-Buddy Rizer is the executive director for economic development in Loudoun County, Virginia.
+Buddy Rizer serves as the Executive Director for economic development in Loudoun County, Virginia, which was named the 2021 Economic Development Organization of the Year by the International Economic Development Council.
 He leads the agency responsible for encouraging growth and developing relationships with Loudoun’s business community in both the commercial and agricultural-based business sectors.
-During his tenure, Rizer and his team have attracted more than $20 billion in new investment and tens of thousands of new jobs.
+During his tenure, Rizer and his team have attracted more than $35 billion in new investment and tens of thousands of new jobs.

-In 2017, Rizer was named one of the top 50 Economic Developers in North America.
-He was named a Tech Titan by Washingtonian Magazine in 2017, 2018 and 2019.
-Rizer has been named one of the 50 most influential Virginians for 2018 and 2019 by Virginia Business Magazine, and was named the Washington Business Journal’s Power 100 as one of the most influential businesspeople in Washington, D.C., in 2019.
+Rizer has been named a Tech Titan 5 times by Washingtonian Magazine, has been named one of the 50 most influential Virginians four times by Virginia Business Magazine, and was named to the Washington Business Journal’s Power 100 as one of the most influential businesspeople in Washington, DC.

 Rizer serves as the Chair of the Northern Virginia Community College Foundation Board and is the Secretary of the Go Virginia Region 7 Council.
 He is on the Board of Directors for the Northern Virginia Technology Council and is a founding member of the Northern Virginia Economic Development Alliance.

 Rizer is a certified economic developer and a graduate of Virginia Tech’s Local Government Management Graduate Certificate Program.